The

 was first discovered.
 Dennis Taylor, an English scientist, found

-than a newer lens.
-The cause of this phenomena was tarnish which
+light than a newer lens.
+The cause of this phenomena was tarnish

-had, with time, accumulated on the lens through oxidation.
-Taylor
+which had, with time, accumulated on the lens through oxidation.

-accidentally discovered that the tarnish caused improved light transmittance
+Taylor accidentally discovered that the tarnish caused improved

-but were held by the government for military reasons until 1939.
+Germany, but were held by the government for military reasons

-The first introduction for ophthalmic purposes didn’t come
+until 1939.
+The first introduction for ophthalmic purposes didn’t

 lenses.
 This early introduction was in Europe only.

-length of light in thickness it is measured in angstroms, which
+wave length of light in thickness it is measured in angstroms,

-is one-tenth of a billionth of a meter.
-A simple analogy may work
+which is one-tenth of a billionth of a meter.
+A simple analogy

-better in understanding a “thin film” coating.
-Imagine
+may work better in understanding a “thin film” coating.

-a plaster wall 150 feet thick with a covering of wallpaper.
-That
+Imagine a plaster wall 150 feet thick with a covering of wallpaper.

-proportion of wallpaper would equal the thin film of AR coating
+That proportion of wallpaper would equal the thin film of AR

 At left a single coated lens using